thbkrkr/jks/README.md

   - create an admin user
   - configure the number of executors
   - enable the slave master access control
-  - setup an SSH key to clone private git repositories
+  - setup an ssh key to clone private git repositories
-  - create a seed job that uses the Job DSL plugin
+  - create a seed job that uses the job dsl plugin to create all jobs
+  - disable the jenkins cli over remoting
+  - disable scripts security for the job dsl scripts

 ## Getting started